Best AR Glasses to Look Out for in 2023 and Beyond

 • Complete tasks without touching the phone using App Clips right from the glasses

-• Secure video and facial recognition for access and control
+• Secure video processing and facial recognition for access and control

 • Take immersive phone calls and dab in remote collaboration apps

-Initially, and as analyst Jeff Pu claimed, Apple Glasses were to launch in late 2024 alongside Apple’s VR/AR headset.
-However, Apple Glasses have for the time being been deprived of a release date, and Apple’s VR/AR headset (dubbed Apple Reality Pro) is likely to be released in June.
+Initially, and as analyst Jeff Pu claimed, Apple Glasses were to launch in late 2024 alongside Apple Vision Pro headset.
+However, Apple Glasses have for the time being been deprived of a release date, and Apple’s headset is likely to be released in the last week of January 2024.

 Tentative release date: unknown